AvishiJ/Financial-Statistics-Dashboard/README.md

 #### Overview

-This dynamic financial dashboard provides a comprehensive analysis of income sources, target achievement, operating profits, and marketing strategies.
-Through interactive visualizations, users can gain insights into various financial metrics, enabling informed decision-making.
+This dynamic financial dashboard, created using Microsoft Excel, provides a comprehensive analysis of income sources, target achievement, operating profits, and marketing strategies.
+Developed in the realm of Management Information Services (MIS), this tool offers valuable insights for strategic decision-making and financial management.

 #### Dashboard Components